BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/evil_legacy.md

 **WARGEAR**

-- Armour
+- [Armour]
-- hand weapon
+- [Hand Weapon]
 - Morgul Blade

 **SPECIAL RULES**

-- Terror
+- [Terror]
-- Will of Evil
+- [Will of Evil]

 - **Morgul Blade** `ACTIVE`

-This is a hand weapon.
-Once per game, a model with a Morgul Blade can use it during a Combat instead of the normal hand weapon; this must be declared before Strikes are made.
+This is a [hand weapon][Hand Weapon].
+Once per game, a model with a Morgul Blade can use it during a Combat instead of the normal [hand weapon][Hand Weapon]; this must be declared before Strikes are made.
 If they do, all their Strikes must be resolved against a single enemy model, and if the target suffers a Wound that is not prevented in some way, they will immediately lose all remaining Wounds and be removed as a casualty.
 If the model using the Morgul Blade is mounted, they must use Strength and Attacks of the rider rather than their Mount.

 - **Automatons** `PASSIVE`